-Our asset management business is one of the leading global alternative asset managers, with over \$900 billion of assets under management as at December 31, 2023 across infrastructure, renewable power and transition, real estate, private equity and credit.
+Our asset management business is one of the leading global alternative asset managers, with over \$1 trillion of assets under management as at December 31, 2024 across renewable power and transition, infrastructure, private equity, real estate and credit.
 The business invests client capital for the long term with a focus on real assets and essential service businesses that form the backbone of the global economy.
 The business draws on our heritage as an owner and operator to invest for value and generate strong returns for clients across economic cycles.
 Our clients include some of the world's largest institutional investors, including sovereign wealth funds, pension plans, endowments, foundations, financial institutions, insurance companies, and individual investors.